elastos/Elastos.Developer.Website/content/services/_index.md

 +++
-title = "Elastos Core Services" weight = 20
+title = "Core Services"
+weight = 20
 chapter = false
 pre = ""
-alwaysopen = false
+alwaysopen = true
 +++

 {{< figure src="/services/elastOS_icons_row.png" >}}

 Elastos provides a set of **decentralized services** which can be integrated into any dApp or project

 You can find a full list of our repos here: {{< externallink title="https://github.com/elastos/Elastos" >}}https://github.com/elastos/Elastos{{< /externallink >}}